atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 [travis-editors]: https://github.com/atomist-rugs/travis-editors

-### Rug Archive
+### Rug Projects

-A _Rug archive_ is simply any project that contains a conforming `.atomist` directory and a `manifest.yml` description of the archive.
+A _Rug project_ is simply any project that contains a conforming `.atomist` directory and a `manifest.yml` description of the project.
 A minimal directory layout would only contain:

 ```
 .atomist/
   manifest.yml
 ```

-A fuller examples directory layout for a larger collection of Rug artifacts would be:
+A fuller example directory layout for a larger collection of Rug artifacts would be:

 ```
 .atomist/
   editors/
-  executors/
   handlers/
   reviewers/
   templates/